Retired LCDR Carl Jewett

 Asbestos was incorporated into thick metal screens used in the chlor-alkali electrolysis diaphragms for its durability and resistance to heat.
 The insulation properties of asbestos help the diaphragm sustain the impact of the electric currents and keep the explosive chemicals separated.

-The risk of asbestos exposure comes from the use and maintenance of chlor-alkali equipment, especially the asbestos screens in the diaphragms.
+Asbestos risks in chlorine production come from the use and maintenance of chlor-alkali equipment, especially the asbestos screens in the diaphragms.
 They required routine replacement, which often led to dispersed asbestos fibers throughout the work environment.
 There are reports of asbestos dust blankets covering certain areas of chlor-alkali plants.

 Due to the use of asbestos in chlor-alkali plants, workers are at risk of occupational asbestos exposure.

-Asbestos Health Risks for Chlor-Alkali Plant Workers
+Asbestos Risks for Chlor-alkali Plant Workers

 There is no safe level of asbestos exposure.
 Anyone working directly with the substance or near it is at risk of an asbestos-related disease.
 The chlor-alkali industry is no exception.